Please feel free to continue submitting your questions to email@example.com We will try to address as many of them as possible in the days to come.

 The JST has also established working relationships with other sail training operators, industry bodies and associations.
 We are currently collaborating with them to develop coordinated market approaches to programming and partnerships, which will help us identify the best sailing opportunities and will increase the demand for our voyages by giving us access to wider audiences.

 The JST has two types of activity: partnership voyages and those open to the public.
 At present, the partner voyages generally cover their costs whereas the public voyages are subsidised by JST’s fundraising and run at a significant loss, even with the contributions from the voyage crew which typically represent 40-60% of the true voyage cost (c. £180-200 per person, per day, dependent on the voyage).

-This latter model is not sustainable, even at 100% occupancy, so there are long-standing structural issues with this contribution model that will need to be addressed in our future plans.
-We also need to ensure our charitable funds are put to good use and it is increasingly difficult to defend subsidies for people outside our core beneficiary groups (people with disabilities, those facing financial disadvantage and young people).
+This latter model is not sustainable, even at 100% occupancy, so there are long-standing structural issues with this cost model that will need to be addressed in our future plans.
+We also need to ensure our charitable funds are put to good use and it is increasingly difficult to defend subsidising the cost for people outside our core beneficiary groups (people with disabilities, those facing financial disadvantage, young people etc.).

 No, solvency issues may have arisen much sooner without the overseas deployment of Tenacious.
 Taking Tenacious away from the UK/European market provided a much improved uplift in capacity utilisation across both the JST’s vessels as Lord Nelson was able to take more advantage of the UK demand while Tenacious was able to tap into a whole new demand through overseas bookings.
 It also opened up new sources of funding and significantly grew the fundraising contribution to the trust.